 Now we are approaching the longest night of the year in Europe, but the best time to visit Helsinki is in June, during the mid-summer and White Nights.
 I remember so vividly being in the ferry at 22 at night, surrounded by the Baltic Sea and a warm light.
 I was admiring the sun shining and staying at the horizon line and transforming slowly in the the most spectacular sunset.

-My only thought is that I cannot say I truly saw Finland just because I visited the capital Helsinki.
-I am a great fan and admirer of Scandinavia and their lifestyle, so I guess I need to return to see other cities and explore some more, including many of the islands in the Helsinki Archipelago.
+My only thought is that I cannot say I truly saw Finland just because I visited the capital Helsinki, so I guess I need to return to see other cities and explore some more, including many of the islands in the Helsinki Archipelago.